Title: Erick Johnson Papers

 Acquisition Note: Source: Dorothy Johnson, Grand Forks, North Dakota.

 Preferred Citation: (Description of Item).
 Erick Johnson Papers.
-OGLMC 1208, Box #, Folder #.
+OGLMC 1208.
 Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota, Grand Forks.

-Finding Aid Revisions: Finding aid migrated to Archon in November 2014.
+Finding Aid Revisions: Finding aid added to Archon in November 2014.